NikelausM/python-for-data-science-and-machine-learning-course/README.md

 - Tensorboard 2.1.1
 - Keras 2.3.1

-## Tensorboard Visualization
+## Tensorboard Visualizations
-The tensorboard visualization for the "25-Neural-Nets-and-Deep-Learning" is only able to be shown by running tensorboard, so the following are some snapshots of Tensorboard when run for the [Keras project exercise model](./25-Neural-Nets-and-Deep-Learning/03-Keras-Project-Exercise.ipynb).
+The tensorboard visualizations for the "25-Neural-Nets-and-Deep-Learning" is only able to be shown by running tensorboard, so the following are some snapshots of Tensorboard when run for the [Keras project exercise model](./25-Neural-Nets-and-Deep-Learning/03-Keras-Project-Exercise.ipynb).

 ### Loss and Validation Loss
 The following shows the loss and validation loss of the model over time.